janpeuker/awesome-tech-roles/README.md

 - [4 Types of Work in the Phoenix Project](https://uptakedigital.zendesk.com/hc/en-us/articles/115000524374-4-Types-of-Work-in-IT-The-Phoenix-Project-) - Highly influential, "The Phoenix project" book introduced the 4 types of work model.
 - [An epic treatise on scheduling](https://apenwarr.ca/log/20171213) - _Extremely_ long classic read on agile project management, bug triage, feature prioritization and dependencies.
-- [A world-class TPM team](https://doordash.engineering/2021/08/02/6-principles-for-building-a-world-class-tpm-team/) - overview over a modern, well-functioning Technical Program Manager (TPM) function at Doordash.
+- [A world-class TPM team](https://doordash.engineering/2021/08/02/6-principles-for-building-a-world-class-tpm-team/) - Overview of a modern, well-functioning Technical Program Manager (TPM) function at Doordash.
-- [The Delivery Manager Role](https://medium.com/practical-agilist/the-delivery-manager-role-its-totally-a-thing-9a9872f7e9c1) - (for comparision with traditional enterprise) A comparison of the project manager and _Delivery Manager_ role which is often part of complex enterprise agile frameworks such as SAFe where delivery of another piece of business drives tech features.
+- [The Delivery Manager Role](https://medium.com/practical-agilist/the-delivery-manager-role-its-totally-a-thing-9a9872f7e9c1) - (For comparision with traditional enterprise) A comparison of the project manager and _Delivery Manager_ role which is often part of complex enterprise agile frameworks such as SAFe where delivery of another piece of business drives tech features.
 - [Directly Responsible Individuals](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4) - Walkthrough of Apple's concept of DRI (Directly Responsible Individuals) which promotes accountability for product and/or project managers.
 - [Entropy Crushers](https://medium.com/@rands/entropy-crushers-fd552252dfff#.7gun031xi) - Slightly rant-y homage to project managers and the distinction to product managers.
 - [Larry Page the untold story](https://www.businessinsider.com/larry-page-the-untold-story-2014-4) - History how Google fired all project managers after which chaos ensued.
 - [PMI Agile Project Management Interview](https://www.pmi.org/learning/library/agile-leaders-discuss-possibilities-post-pandemic-13077) - The Project Management Institute (PMI) Project Management Professional (PMP) is the most recognized industry certification, in this interview 4 PMP's talk about how the pandemic disrupted project management and turned them to more agile.
 - [PMO: From Technology Spectator to Enterprise Enabler](https://aws.amazon.com/blogs/enterprise-strategy/the-project-management-office-from-technology-spectator-to-enterprise-enabler/) - Opinion piece on the Project Management Office (PMO)'s changed role .
-- [Products over Projects](https://martinfowler.com/articles/products-over-projects.html#ChallengesOfOperatingInProduct-mode) - (for comparison) Product vs Project organizations and the strengths of both models.
+- [Products over Projects](https://martinfowler.com/articles/products-over-projects.html#ChallengesOfOperatingInProduct-mode) - (For comparison) Product vs Project organizations and the strengths of both models.
 - [Project Management in 2021](https://monday.com/blog/project-management/guide-to-project-management/) - Long blog post on modern project management (advertorial but good references).
 - [Project Management in Tech](https://newsletter.pragmaticengineer.com/p/project-management-in-tech) - Gergely Orosz summarizing the heterogenous project and product management approaches in big tech firms.
-- [Self-organizing teams](https://leaddev.com/culture-engagement-motivation/art-self-organizing-engineering-teams) - (for comparison) aspects of self-organizing teams and how the (project) manager role changes.
+- [Self-organizing teams](https://leaddev.com/culture-engagement-motivation/art-self-organizing-engineering-teams) - (For comparison) aspects of self-organizing teams and how the (project) manager role changes.
 - [Uber Freight Technology Team](https://www.uber.com/en-SG/blog/meet-the-team-uber-freight-technology/) - Interview with a whole technology team giving a good overview how program manager, engineer and data science work together - see also ["Navigating the TPM team"](https://eng.uber.com/tpm-and-learning-team/).
-- [Using Domain-Driven Design for autonomous teams](https://www.agilealliance.org/resources/experience-reports/towards-autonomous-aligned-teams-with-domain-driven-design/) - (for comparison) how bounded contexts can be used to reduce communication overhead between teams.
+- [Using Domain-Driven Design for autonomous teams](https://www.agilealliance.org/resources/experience-reports/towards-autonomous-aligned-teams-with-domain-driven-design/) - (For comparison) how bounded contexts can be used to reduce communication overhead between teams.

 #### Technical Writer